DIPlib/diplib/src/documentation/image.md

 \section singleton_expansion Singleton expansion

 When two images need to be of the same size, a process we refer to as singleton expansion is performed.
-First, singleton dimensions are added to the image with the fewer dimensions.
+First, singleton dimensions (dimensions with a size of 1) are added to the image with the fewer dimensions.
+This process does not require a data copy.
 Next, all singleton dimensions are expanded to match the size of the corresponding dimension in the other image.
-This expansion simply repeats the value all along that dimension, and is accomplished by setting the image's size in that dimension to the expected value, and the corresponding stride to 0.
+This expansion simply repeats the value all along that dimension, and is accomplished by setting the image's size in that dimension to the expected value, and the corresponding stride to 0 (again, no data is physically copied).
 This will cause an algorithm to read the same value, no matter how many steps it takes along this dimension.
 For example:

 ```cpp
     dip::Image img1( UnsignedArray{ 50, 1, 60 } );